razvanabagiu89/router-ARP-ICMP-C/README.md

 - print_rtable: used for debug reasons to print the rtable

-- parse_rtable: parse the rtable coming from the filenamein arg
+- parse_rtable: parse the rtable coming from the filenamein argument

 - comparator: used in qsort for sorting the rtable in order to get a better search complexity